 The pronator quadratus sign can be an indirect sign of distal forearm trauma.
 It relies on displacement of the fat pad that lies superficial to the pronator quadratus muscle.

-Displacement, anterior bowing or obliteration of the fat plane in setting of trauma may indicate a distal radius or ulna fracture.
-Various studies have described a wide ranging sensitivity for fracture ranging from 26 to 98% and thus a negative pronator quadratus sign does not exclude fracture 1-2.
+Displacement, anterior bowing, or obliteration of the fat plane in the setting of trauma may indicate a distal radius or ulna fracture.
+Various studies have described a wide ranging sensitivity for fracture ranging from 26 to 98%; thus a negative pronator quadratus sign does not exclude fracture 1-2.

-Asides from trauma there can be other causes for a positive pronator quadratus sign:
+In the absence of trauma, there are other causes for a positive pronator quadratus sign:

 - muscle strain or hematoma